jyotirmoydotdev/Hashnode-Backup/cle17uxm5000408l63tcvbspb.md

 # Blockchain

-Till now we have seen what is a block and what is a SHA256 Hash now we will see what is blockchain but before that, have you seen one more section above the `Hash` in the below table?
+Till now we have seen what is a block and what is a SHA256 Hash now we will see what is blockchain but before that, have you seen one more section above the `Hash`.

 Blockchain is a series of blocks that contain data and which is connected to the previous block with a cryptographic hash.
 In a block, we have a previous hash data field that stores the hash of the previous block.